kristinemlarson/gnssrefl/README.md

 * longitude (degrees)
 * ellipsoidal height (meters).

 The station location *does not* have to be cm-level for the reflections code.
 Within a few hundred meters is sufficient.
 For example:

 <CODE>make_json_input p101 41.692 -111.236 2016.1</CODE>

 If you happen to have the Cartesian coordinates (in meters), you can set <code>-xyz True</code> and input those instead of lat, long, and height.

-It will use defaults for other parameters if you do not provide them.
-Those defaults tell the code an azimuth and elevation angle mask (i.e. which directions you want to allow reflections from), and which frequencies you want to use, and various quality control (QC) metrics.
+<code>gnssir</code> will use defaults for other parameters if you do not provide them.
+Those defaults
+tell the code an azimuth and elevation angle mask (i.e. which directions you want to allow reflections from), and which frequencies you want to use, and various quality control (QC) metrics.
 Right now the default frequencies are GPS only, e.g. L1, L2C and L5.